Daniel-Szego/AtomicCrossChain/Readme.md

   - TransferConditional: transferring conditional with timelock and hashlock
   - Commit: finalize transfer with the password
   - Revert: revert the password

+Atomic Cross-chain swap steps:

+1. Alice creates a secret passwords and creates a sha256(password) hash of it

+2. Alice sends sha256(password) to Bob, Alice abd Bob agress on a t timelock

+3. Both Alice and Bob create HTLC with sha256(password) and t timelock.
+Alice on Ethereum, Bob on Hyperledger Fabric

+4. Alice Commit the transaction on Hyperledger Fabric, so she gets the HLF token and reveals the "password"

+5. As the "password" is committed, Bob see it and he can commit the transaction on Ethereum, so he can get the ether.

++1.
+If the transaction is not committed by Alice in step 4, after the timeout explires, all parties can revoke the transactions